deohs/folders/README.md

 to a YAML file with a path and filename that you provide.
-Usually this would be something like `folders.yml`, as in the examples above, and usually you will want this file stored in the parent folder of your R project, or perhaps a "conf" subfolder perhaps.
+Usually this would be something like `folders.yml`, as in the examples above, and usually you will want this file stored in the parent folder of your R project, or perhaps a "conf" subfolder.
 This file will be read by `config::get()` on subsequent executions of `get_folders()`.
 This behavior can be modified by function parameters.

 The default configuration file looks like: